 2010 Department Goals Issue a Request For Proposal (RFP) to compare privatization of landfill operations versus the City of Little Rock continuing to operate the facility.
-Fundad landfill and collection another into Call 4 of Class 4 landfill Expand landfill gas collection system into Cell 4 of Class 1 landfill.
+Expand landfill gas collection system into Cell 4 of Class 1 landfill.
 Develop recycling contract bid documents if current contract is not extended.